mattermost/docs/source/archive/share-and-collaborate.rst

 - Open a card and select the options menu **(...)** at the top right of the card, then select **Copy link**.
 - Alternatively, you can open the board view and hover your mouse over any card to access the options menu **(...)** for the card and select **Copy link** from there.

 After you've copied the link, paste it into any channel or direct message to share the card.
-A preview of the card will display within the channel with a link back to the card on Boards.
+A preview of the card will display within the channel with a link back to the card on the board.